johannphilippe/hypercurve/README.md

 # TODO

-* PNG drawer : implement helper class with indexes, allow waveforms, and optional grid.

 * REAPER/Reascript -> see https://forum.cockos.com/showthread.php?p=2543755#post2543755

 * Implement a polynomial with varargs (like a, b, c  : ax^3 + bx^2 + c)

+* A real good picture in README to show what it actually looks like

 * Operator for curves in Lua and Csound.
 In Csound it should be functions (sum_hypercurve, substract, multiply, div) that create a new one.
 In Lua just a layer on top of C++ operators with metatables.

-* A real good picture in README to show what it actually looks like

 * Csound RT opcode : cubic spline (mem alloc).
 Also missing X rescale, y_rescale, and user_defined curve
-* Implement rescale (Lua, Csound)
+* Implement rescale (Lua, Csound) a

 * Lagrange interpolation for curve extraction.

-* Once all done -> a proper documentation for C++/Csound/Lua, and Csound implementations
+* Documentation : add pictures of each curve.

-* Hard one -> all curves allowing one sample processing (including cubic spline)
+* Hard one -> all curves allowing one sample processing (including cubic spline) to allow no-table processing.

+* Semantic : keep curve in "diocles_curve" or remove it ? (choose btw lua or csound style)

 ## Curves to implement